lesaint/lesaint.github.io/_drafts/script_to_delete_all_objects_in_a_schema.md

  feature: feature_image_green.png
 ---

-Use the following script to drop all objects in a specific schema without droping the schema itself.
-Using this script saves you from recreating the schema, its associated user, its rights, ...
+Use the following script to drop all objects in a specific schema in an Oracle Database without droping the schema itself.
+It saves you from recreating the schema, its associated user, its rights, etc.

 ### create script file